russellkune/russellkune.github.io/_pages/about.md

   - /about.html
 ---

-I'm Russell, currently a fourth year PhD student in [Statistics](http://stat.columbia.edu/) at [Columbia University](https://www.columbia.edu/).

-Broadly, my research interests are in statistical methodology and machine learning for genomic data.
-See my [research](https://russellkune.github.io/research/) page for more information and recent publications.
-I'm grateful to be supported by a NSF Graduate Fellowship.

-Prior to beginning my PhD, I completed my undergraduate (BA) in [Statistics](https://statistics.fas.harvard.edu/) and Mathematics at Harvard College.
+I'm Russell, currently a quantitative researcher at a hedge fund.
+I earned a PhD in statistics from Columbia in 2024.
+My research is in statistical machine learning and computational biology.